 EEOSTAT is used by many EEO professionals, including investigators and attorneys at the U.S. EEOC and other federal and state civil rights agencies.
 EEOSTAT was created by Jeffrey C. Bannon, an attorney with 40 years of experience handling EEO statistics.

-avail calculates the statistical significance of disparities in an employment selection process when there is no applicant flow data and protected class availability has been estimated from Census or other labor market data. avail calculates probabilities using the Exact Binomial and the Normal Approximation to the Binomial tests.
-EEOSTAT now includes data from the Census EEO Tabulation (2006-2010 ACS data) to calculate labor market availability. › avail
+avail calculates the statistical significance of disparities in an employment selection process when there is no applicant flow data, and availability estimates come from Census or other labor market data.

-mh-calc allows testing of association between selection and protected status, controlling for up to 18 tiers in a third dimension.
-It computes the Mantel-Haenszel statistic, common odds ratio, and Breslow-Day test of homogeneity.
-Odds ratios and Fisher’s Exact Test are computed for each tier. › mh calc
+mh calc allows testing of association between selection and protected status, controlling for up to 18 tiers in a third variable.

-census eeo tab provides availability data for detailed occupations and EEO-1 categories, by workplace and residence, for counties, places, and metro areas from the Census EEO Tabulation (2006-2010 ACS data). › census eeo tab
+census eeo tab provides data for detailed occupations and EEO-1 categories, by workplace and residence, for counties, places, and metro areas.